Connect with us

 But wait, there’s more—because this boombox isn’t just about nostalgia, it’s about cranking it up.
 Bluetooth 5.4?
 Check.
 3.5mm input for connecting whatever ancient or modern device you feel like?
 Double-check.

 And when you’re ready to take your boombox game to the next level, just plug in the dual wireless microphones and get to work.
-Maybe you’re pretending to host a rap battle at your local college protest, or maybe you’re just amplifying your pro-terrorist group demonstration—either way, the GB-001 has you covered.
+Use it to host a rap battle at your local college, or just amplify speeches a group demonstration—either way, the GB-001 has you covered.

 But hey, here’s the silver lining: unlike the monstrous ghetto blasters we lugged around in the ’80s, this one’s light enough for you to make a quick getaway from campus security, or even ICE, if the mood strikes.
 Because nothing screams “revolution” like being able to outrun a police unit with a boombox on your shoulder and oat milk latte in your other hand.